Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics NOT needed?

 A consistent physical theory requires that the consequences of the Second Law do not merely apply to the interior of the state space, but remain continuous and well-behaved as the boundary of the state space is approached.
-This section is devoted to show that this idea derives Nernst's theorem from Planck's statement
+This section is devoted to show that this idea derives Nernst's theorem from Second Law.

-Planck's statement formalizes the early observation by \citet{carnot-1824} that motive power is derived from the transport of ``caloric'' from a hot to a cold body.
-Indeed, the most direct consequence of this statement is that raising a weight via a cyclic process necessitates two distinct heat exchanges: (i) with a boiler, which is cooled (mandated by energy conservation), and (ii) with a cooler, which must be heated (mandated by Planck's statement).
-This constitutes the fundamental Carnot engine.